ipolitun/hotel-demand-forecasting/README.md

 - [Troubleshooting](#troubleshooting)

 ## Architecture overview
-The platform is composed of independent FastAPI services communicating over HTTP and sharing a PostgreSQL warehouse.
-Each service is packaged with its own Docker image and can be scaled independently.
+The Router service acts as a central API Gateway and is used as the single entry point for external clients, the frontend, and internal service-to-service interactions, exposing a structured API grouped by service prefixes.

 ```
 +-------------+        +-------------------+        +--------------------+